 While deficiency usually has nothing to do with insufficient dietary intake there are some severe consequences to those who have trouble taking up vitamin B12.
 Some of the other causes of deficiencies could occur in people with the following:

 There can be some serious side effects with vitamin B12 deficiencies.
 It can lead to defective DNA synthesis in cells.
-This in turn affects the repair and growth of cells.
+This, in turn, affects the repair and growth of cells.
 This can then lead to megaloblastic anemia and neuropathy.
 Some of the symptoms of that are the following:

-Many of the symptoms of vitamin B12 deficiency are similar to a folic acid deficiency.
+Many of the symptoms of vitamin B12 deficiency are similar to folic acid deficiency.
 The difference between the two is that vitamin B12 deficiency is associated with spinal cord degeneration.
 While folic acid has been used to treat vitamin B12 deficiencies it will not relieve the damage that has been done to the nervous system.

 Vitamin B12 has no toxicity and there have been no studies that prove you can overdose with vitamin B12.
 That being said it is beneficial for those who are concerned about deficiencies in vitamin B12 to seek help from your doctor.

-While ingesting vitamin B12 through food sources and keeping a well balanced diet it’s also important to participate in physical activities.
+While ingesting vitamin B12 through food sources and keeping a well-balanced diet it’s also important to participate in physical activities.
 Keeping your body in shape and your diet well balanced can only help you in the long run.